rcmdnk/homebrew-file/README.md

 Brew-file uses Brewfile, with which packages are managed.

-With Brew-file, you can manage Brewfile with GitHub.
+With Brew-file, you can manage Brewfile with GitHub (or other server).

+### Create a repository in GitHub with brew-file

+You can create a repository with brew-file command:

+    $ brew file set_repo

+    Set repository, "non" for local Brewfile.
+    <user>/<repo> for GitHub repository,
+    or full path for the repository:

+Then give a name like `rcmdnk/Brewfile`, or `git@github.com:rcmdnk/Brewfile`.

+If the repository doesn't exist, it enters a repository creation process.

+### Prepare a repository in GitHub or other Git server.

-To do so, before starting to use Brew-file, make GitHub repository named **Brewfile**, and make one file named **Brewfile** in the repository.
+Make GitHub repository named **Brewfile**, and make one file named **Brewfile** in the repository.

 You can make the initial Brewfile by yourself,